-3. Assess and distribute intelligence or law enforcement information related to transportation security;

-4. Assess and respond to threats to transportation;

-5. Oversee the implementation and ensure the adequacy of security measures at airports and other transportation facilities;

-6. Plan and coordinate any actions or activities that may affect transportation safety and security or the operations of transportation operators; or agency, in response to queries regarding persons who may pose a risk to transportation or national security; a risk of air piracy or terrorism or a threat to airline or passenger safety; or a threat to aviation safety, civil aviation, or national security.
+- 3. Assess and distribute intelligence or law enforcement information related to transportation security; - 4.
+Assess and respond to threats to transportation; - 5.
+Oversee the implementation and ensure the adequacy of security measures at airports and other transportation facilities; - 6.
+Plan and coordinate any actions or activities that may affect transportation safety and security or the operations of transportation operators; or - 7.
+The issuance, maintenance, or renewal of a license, certificate, contract, grant, or other benefit. - I. To a Federal, State, local, tribal, territorial, foreign, or international agency, in response to queries regarding persons who may pose a risk to transportation or national security; a risk of air piracy or terrorism or a threat to airline or passenger safety; or a threat to aviation safety, civil aviation, or national security. - J. To the appropriate Federal, State, local, tribal, territorial, foreign, or international agency regarding individuals who pose or are suspected of posing a risk to transportation or national security.